InTouch-International/isl-collection/README.md

 1. Make a POST request to the `Get Authorisation Token` endpoint to retrieve the bearer token.
 2. Use the bearer token to authorise the other endpoints within the collection.

+## Environment Configuration

+The repository includes an environment configuration file named `Test.postman_environment.json`.
+This file contains predefined environment variables to facilitate testing and development in different stages.
+Here's how you can use it:

+### Importing Environment Configuration

+1. Download the `Test.postman_environment.json` file from the repository.
+2. Open Postman, click on the gear icon in the top right corner to manage environments.
+3. Click the Import button and select the `Test.postman_environment.json` file to import the environment configuration.

+### Utilising Environment Variables

+The `Test.postman_environment.json` file defines the following environment variables:

+- `base_url`: The base URL for the API endpoints.
+- `admin_url`: The URL for admin access.
+- `auth_url`: The URL for authorisation requests.
+- `token`: The bearer token for authorisation.
+This will be populated after making a successful authorisation request.
+- `client_id`: Your client ID for the authorisation request.
+- `client_secret`: Your client secret for the authorisation request.

+These variables allow for easier configuration and usage of the Postman collection.
+Make sure to populate the `client_id` and `client_secret` variables with your credentials before making authorisation requests.

+### Example Usage

+Here's an example of how you'd use an environment variable in a request:

+- URL: `{{base_url}}?id=2ca14077-9213-4043-a4dc-315d95e6b09b`

+The `{{base_url}}` placeholder will be replaced with the actual value defined in the `Test.postman_environment.json` file, making the request URL: `https://ivs.dev.intouch.io/runapi?id=2ca14077-9213-4043-a4dc-315d95e6b09b`.

 ## Testing